michee2x/skull-dom/README.md

 # 💀 SkullDOM

 > **Automagic skeleton screens for any framework.**
 > Zero config.
 Zero manual styles.
 Just robust, layout-aware loading states.

 ## Why SkullDOM?
 Most skeleton libraries require you to manually build "skeleton versions" of your components.
-You end up maintaining two UIs: the real one and the fake one.

-**SkullDOM is different.**
-It looks at your **existing DOM**, infers its layout (text, images, grids, flex), and overlays a pixel-perfect skeleton on top of it.
+**SkullDOM is different.** It looks at your **existing DOM**, infers its layout (text, images, grids, flex), and overlays a pixel-perfect skeleton on top of it.

 - **Framework Agnostic:** First-class adapters for React, Vue, Svelte, Solid, and Vanilla.
-- **Zero Layout Shift:** It overlays perfectly on your actual elements.
+- **0 Layout Shift:** Uses `Range` API to capture exact text wrapping and dimensions.
+- **12+ Animations:** Built-in premium animations (Wave, Neon, Glimmer, etc.).
 - **Automagic Inference:** Detects text lines, border radii, and flex gaps automatically.
-- **Memory Safe:** Uses `WeakMap` to ensure skeletons are garbage collected automatically.

 ---